Breed Facts

 Notes:

-This horse may be small, but it is the Cadillac of riding horses, with a smooth-as-silk gait.
+This horse may be small, but it is the “Cadillac” of riding horses, with a smooth-as-silk gait that is perfect for those with physical limitations.

 Puerto Rican Paso Fino Horse

 Ancestors of the Puerto Rican Paso Fino horse were first brought to the island of Puerto Rico by Columbus, with later introductions by Juan Ponce de León.
-Several Iberian breeds, including Andalusians, Spanish Barbs and the now extinct Spanish Jennet contributed to the modern Puerto Rican Paso Fino, which was developed through hundreds of years of breeding and selection.
+Several Iberian types of horses from the period, including the sturdy, smooth-gaited Spanish jennet and horses from Andalusia and north Africa, contributed to the modern Puerto Rican Paso Fino.
+Hundreds of years of breeding and selection resulted in the fine saddle horse breed we know today.

 Did you know: